ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

     openshift-install --dir=. wait-for install-complete
     ```

 5. Wait until you see the following message.
 The system provides the URL and credentials to log in to the OpenShift Console after the installation is complete.
-Your URL and password will be different:
+Your URL and password is different:

     ```bash
     INFO Install complete!